X and Others v. Austria: articles. 8 and 14 of the European Convention of Human Rights

 The ECtHR observed that the three applicants lived together in a situation that was alike to that of a heterosexual family unit.

 The European Convention on Human Rights provided the human rights framework which the Court examined in relation to Austrian adoption laws.
 Articles 8 and 14 are relevant to LGBT adoption.
 Article 8 provides that “everyone has a right to respect for his family and private life, his home and his correspondence” and Article 14 prevents discrimination based on any grounds such as “sex, race, colour, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth or other status”.
 While article 8 is a substantive right conferred by the ECHR, article 14 is considered to be dependent on the other articles as it protects the freedoms that have been granted by the other articles in the Convention.

 The Court noted that the Austrian government did not have to extend second-parent adoptions to unmarried heterosexual couples and because it did, it was required to justify why it didn't extend it to unmarried same-sex couples also.
 The Austrian government argued that the Austrian Civil Code was justified on the basis that it aimed to recreate the biological circumstances of the family unit, and the margin of appreciation should be wide in the case of adoption and that no formal consensus in Europe existed on the issue of second-parent adoptions.
-The margin of appreciation is a legal concept in the EU jurisdiction that takes a relativist stance to issues of human rights in differing European States.
-It allows for different standards, when European States have not formed a definite consensus on a particular issue.
-However, the ECtHR disagreed, finding that not extending the right to same-sex couples discriminated against those couples on the grounds that it violated their Article 8 right to respect for a private and family life when read in conjunction with Article 14.